MileHacker Logo

 • Translation Apps: Have a good translation app ready to clearly convey your dietary requirements to restaurant staff.

-• Menu Study: Check restaurant menus online in advance if possible to assess their products and identify suitable dishes.
+• Menu Study: Check restaurant restaurant menus online in advance if possible to assess their products and identify suitable dishes.

 • Local Markets: Utilize the local green market and supermarkets.
 These venues have fresh ingredients, enabling you to prepare meals tailored to your specific needs.